bhidalto/gcp-cicd/README.md

 - `gcloud app deploy --version first --quiet` This will deploy a service named "default" and its version will be named "first.
 This version will be hosting our production environment.
 - `gcloud app browse` will show the URL in which our webpage is serving.
 URL should look like `$PROJECT_ID.nw.r.appspot.com`

+To end up we will need to enable the App Engine API, from the Cloud Shell as well run the following:

+`gcloud services enable appengine.googleapis.com`

 Pushing the code to our repository, but first let's create a folder to copy the data in.

 - `mkdir production`